DynamicalSystemsGroup/bdp-lib/Research Notes/WIP AI for BDP.md

 - "The deployment workflow thus follows a gradual incremental deployment plan, in which the MVP is gradually evolved and matured from proof of concept to deployed tool/infrastructure, over a series of increasingly larger-scale, and increasingly less tightly constrained trials."
     - Likewise we can start with tightly constrained trials and move on to larger-scale ones
 - One avenue of feedback was during a test-a-thon where engineers took a week to build out tests
+- Meta found that having suggestions happen for related tests at the time of an engineer adding a test worked well for keeping context
+    - "When a test is recommended at diff time, the engineer concerned already has the full context of the existing testing in place, and the code under test.
+As such, the engineer is in a much better position to quickly and correctly assess the recommended test."

 ## Application to AI for BDP